miamartalia/stgnn-dengue-java/README.md

 ## Citation

+If you use this code or repository in your work, please cite the associated paper:

+> Martalia, A. M., et al. *A Spatio-Temporal Graph Neural Network for District-Level Dengue Incidence Rate Forecasting in Java, Indonesia.*

-If you use this code, please cite the paper.
-A `CITATION.cff` / BibTeX entry will be added once the article DOI is assigned.
+The citation information will be updated once the article DOI is assigned.

 ## License